 Our dastardly villain has been identified!

 Thanks to all who participated in our “Name the Villain” campaign!
-With your help, Barnabus Boggs has been identified as the mischief maker who will play a significant role in The Bicycle Game.
+With your help, Barnabus Boggs was identified as the mischief maker who will play a significant role in The Bicycle Game!

 Special thanks to our Sponsors:

 Ellen M. Brown

 With Support From